 We can provide students with a definition to plant a seed for the word, but then we need to water it with reading and feed it with the students’ own writing.
 Click To Tweet

 I love the idea of writing more with vocabulary!” — Courtney, Miami middle school teacher

 I am anticipating the quick writes to be extremely helpful for us.” — Brandy, Pennsylvania middle school teacher

 Need more ideas for teaching vocabulary, grammar, reading comprehension, writing, and more?
 Check out our Facebook group and subscribe to our newsletter below!

 Are you ready to reThink your ELA teaching practices?
-Join my partners and I for news, strategies, and free resources.
+Join my partners, 16,000+ subscribers and I for news, strategies, professional development opportunities, and resources.

 I am a secondary English Language Arts teacher, a University of Oklahoma student working on my Master’s of Education in Instructional Leadership and Academic Curriculum with an concentration in English Education, and a NBPTS candidate.
 I am constantly seeking ways to amplify my students’ voices and choices.